FARMING POST-BPS: WHAT'S NEXT?

 Dec, 04 2023

-Defra has provided some much-needed clarity on the future of Environmental Land Management schemes (ELMs) and agri-environmental funding, as another round of the Sustainable Farming Incentive (SFI) opened for applications.
-This included several easy wins for farmers, such as funding for Nutrient Management Plans and Integrated Pest Management Plans, with agreements running for three years and paid quarterly in arrears.
-This is a change from the five-year Countryside Stewardship (CSS) agreements, which are paid annually.
+Defra has provided much-needed clarity on the future of Environmental Land Management schemes (ELMs) and agri-environmental funding.
+At the same time, another round of the Sustainable Farming Incentive (SFI) has opened for applications.
+This round includes several easy wins for farmers, such as funding for Nutrient Management Plans and Integrated Pest Management Plans.
+Agreements will run for three years and payments will be made quarterly in arrears, a clear shift from the five-year Countryside Stewardship (CSS) agreements, which paid annually.

-Whilst the application window for existing CSS management agreements has now closed, CSS Capital Grants continue to offer a wide selection of financial support through options such as Concrete Yard Renewals and grants tailored to livestock farmers, without necessitating involvement in other CSS or SFI management agreements.
-This is helping farmers get ahead of the changes in legislation.
+Although the application window for existing CSS management agreements has closed, CSS Capital Grants remain open.
+These grants offer a wide range of financial support through options such as Concrete Yard Renewals and livestock-focused improvements.
+Importantly, farmers can access these grants without committing to other CSS or SFI management agreements.
+This flexibility helps businesses stay ahead of legislative changes.

-1. Guidance on grant schemes – helping to deliver improved budgeting for the post-BPS world
+• Guidance on grant schemes to improve budgeting in the post-BPS era

-The introduction of BNG into legislation (effective January 2024) presents an opportunity, placing farmers and landowners in a unique position to provide land and management services to developers, offering a welcome injection of income.
-Unit prices range from £20,000-£35,000 per unit of net gain, with approximately seven units per hectare available for reversion of arable fields to tussocky grasses (subject to location and prior condition).
+The introduction of BNG legislation in January 2024 offers farmers a unique income stream.
+By providing land and management services to developers, farmers can earn between £20,000 and £35,000 per unit of net gain.
+Approximately seven units per hectare are available for converting arable fields to tussocky grasses, subject to location and prior condition.

 Register your interest online today at here.
 Alternatively, email futurefarming@ceresrural.co.uk or call 01223 679 679.